uselesstechjunks/leetcode/docs/source/ml/linearreg.rst

 Linear Methods for Regression
 ###########################################################################
 .. note::
-	* For a regresion problem, we assume that the true value of the target :math:`Y` has a normal distribution which
+	* For a regresion problem, we assume that the target rv :math:`Y` has a normal distribution which

 		* has a mean that can be modeled by a regression function :math:`f(X)`
 		* has a unknown variance :math:`\sigma^2`